matloff/omsi/README.md

 student.
 In a student's subdirectory there will be an answer file for each question. e.g.  <b>omsi_answer1.txt</b> or <b>omsi_answer2.java</b>

+Note:  As of the current version, the server may have trouble with downloading very long files on some networks.
+It is best to keep the **Questions.txt** file to under 3000 bytes.

 <h3>
 Starting the server
 </h3>